shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 indexed: true
 ---

+This tutorial is part of a series that covers the Shopware Backend Components.
 In the [Backend Components - Detail](/developers-guide/backend-components/detail/) tutorial we covered the different configuration options of the detail window.
 In this tutorial, you'll learn the basics about the implementation of associations.

 We will take the plugin result from the last tutorial as basis for this tutorial.
-You can download this plugin here: [SwagProductDetail.zip](/exampleplugins/SwagProductDetail.zip)
+If you don't have it already, you can download this plugin here: [SwagProductDetail.zip](/exampleplugins/SwagProductDetail.zip)

 The detail and listing windows are already defined, but not customized yet.
 Therefore all fields are displayed: